-The doctoral program "Genes and Development" is a member of the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB).
-It is hosted by the Göttingen Center for Molecular Biosciences (GZMB) and is conducted jointly by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the German Primate Center.
+The doctoral program "Genes and Development" is part of the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences (GGNB).
+It is hosted by the Göttingen Center for Molecular Biosciences (GZMB) and is conducted jointly by the University of Göttingen, the Max Planck Institute for Multidisciplinary Sciences, and the German Primate Center.

 The program accepts students from diverse areas of previous education who share enthusiasm for studying the genetic basis of developmental processes.
-Training is aimed at achieving a comparative understanding of how cell fate and topology are determined, a critical sense of how to apply comprehensive genomic analysis tools, and the ability to set up and test conceptual models for cellular functions.
+Training is aimed at achieving a comparative understanding of how cell fate and topology are determined, a critical sense of how to apply comprehensive genomic analysis and genome editing tools, and the ability to set up and examine conceptual models for cellular functions.
 The program provides an interdisciplinary expertise in an unusually broad range of techniques from histology, phylogenetics, and sequencing to genome editing and imaging.

 - Göttingen Center for Molecular Biosciences (GZMB)

 - Max Planck Institute for Multidisciplinary Sciences (MPI-NAT)

 - German Primate Center (DPZ)